-During my term of office at the Zoo from 1963 to 1979, initially as Curator, the University administration decided to separate the Zoo from the Department of Zoology and redesignate it an independent Public Service Unit.
+During my term of office from 1963 to 1979, initially as Curator, the University administration decided to separate the Zoo from the Department of Zoology and redesignate it an independent Public Service Unit.
 As such the Zoo became responsible, under a newly appointed Director (yours truly), to a newly-established Zoo Management Board chaired by the Dean of the University's Faculty of Science.

-The animals in the University of Ibadan Zoo originated largely from wild specimens brought there randomly by hunters and others or, in some cases, transported from much further afield in Nigeria and occasionally from outside Nigeria.
+In most cases the animals in the Zoo originated from wild specimens brought there randomly from somewhere in southern Nigeria by hunters and others.
+In some cases they had been transported from much further afield in Nigeria and occasionally from outside Nigeria.
 For example, our two young gorillas were transported - illegally - from Cameroon, and we imported pygmy hippos and one of the elephants in this story quite legitimately from the UK.

 In 1965 the Zoological Garden attracted somewhere around 30,000 visitors annually.
-Public interest grew rapidly and the number of visitors increased each year.
-In 1970 the number of visitors rose to to 158,000 and when I left my post in 1979 the figure was just under 250,000, more visitors than attended any other public attraction of any kind in Nigeria.
+Public interest grew rapidly and the number of visitors increased each year; in 1970 the number

 Left Loxodonta africana and right Loxodonta cyclotis.
-Both are young females.
+Both are young animals.
 Note that the lower external ear lobe or pinna of L. africana is more angular and extends further forward than that of L. cyclotis which has a generally smaller and more rounded pinna.
 The distance between the eye and the external auditory canal is proportionately greater in L. cyclotis which also has a longer and narrower mandible, a tendency to hold the head lower and the higher number of toe nails mentioned elsewhere.